zemandic/kubernetes-ingress/docs/content/troubleshooting/troubleshoot-ingress-controller.md

 This document will cover how to enable both.

-You can use the Ingress Controller command line arguments.
-This is a great way to increase debug log levels for both the Ingress Controller as well as NGINX.
+Using the command line arguments can be used to increase debug log levels for both the NGINX Ingress Controller as well as NGINX itself.
 When using `manifest` for deployment:

 1.)
 Use the command line argument `- -nginx-debug` in your deployment or daemonset